enzotlucas/products-inventory-minimal-api/README.md

 ## Dependency injection

 The project have an interface called IDefinition, where every class that is derived from it is mapping endpoints or services for the app.
-Those endpoints and services are captured by ApplicationConfigurationsExtensions.cs using the assembly, then mapped for the application.
+Those endpoints and services are captured by ApplicationConfigurationsExtensions.cs using the assembly, then mapped for the application in the defined order (because of the middlewares, we need to define the order).
 The class ApplicationConfigurationsExtensions.cs provides the methods that are used in the Program.cs, as the examples shows:

 **ApplicationConfigurationsExtensions.cs**: